centreon/centreon-plugins/doc/en/developer/plugins_advanced.md

 **Description**

-Return hash table table of SNMP values for multiple OIDs (do not work with SNMP table).
+Return hash table of SNMP values for multiple OIDs (do not work with SNMP table).

 **Parameters**